wmjordan/Codist/README.md

 # Acknowledgements

-  I have learned a lot from the following extension projects (sorted by the dates when I learned from them).
+  I have learned a lot from the following extension projects (sorted by the time when I learned from them).

   * CommentsPlus: https://github.com/mhoumann/CommentsPlus
   * Better comments: https://github.com/omsharp/BetterComments